evanwill/_drafts/_notes/getGists.md

 ---
-title: Download your GitHub Gists
+title: Download your Gists
 layout: post
-tags: github, ruby
+tags: [github, ruby]
 date: 2016-11-01
 ---

 I like [GitHub Gists](https://gist.github.com/) a lot.
 Very handy service!
 When I start a digital odd job, I like to take notes in Gists, because otherwise I will forget what I did.
 Gists is a handy memory aid.

 However, I realized Gists isn't the easiest place to find things.
-So this blog was born.
+So this site was born.
 Random thoughts and notes-to-self about how to do digital odd jobs.
 Much of it is half baked or wacky work arounds. but it might help you get something done.
 At the least it helps me remember and acts as a handy personal reference source.

 To start up this blog I wanted to grab all my previous Gists.
 [GitHub API](https://developer.github.com/v3/) makes this fairly easy for public content.
 Just choose a language that can download stuff and create files, and you can write up a script.

 In my case, all my Gist are a single Markdown file, so its very easy.
 I just want to get a list of my Gists, download each one, and create a copy of the `.md` locally.
 For me it was easiest to modify a Ruby script from [blazeeboy](https://gist.github.com/blazeeboy/9547245).
 Since my Gist are only a single file, and I wanted them all in single directory to move into a Jekyll project, my version looks like:

 ```
 #!/usr/bin/env ruby